Experiences with Disability Programs

 Submissions and Reports:

-Results from this project have contributed to a submission to the Government of Canada.
+Results from this project have contributed to a submission to the Government of Canada and included in two reports, a Federal and Provincial/Territorial Disability Policy Report, each providing a comprehensive summary of disability policy across Canada.

 Presentations: